mhatzl/mantra-wiki/5-Requirements/5-REQ-requirement.md

 Every requirement must have a unique ID assigned to it, because some way of identification is needed to reference requirements.

-The ID should already tell developers what the requirement is roughly about to help identify the correct requirement to trace.
+**Note:** The ID should already tell developers what the requirement is roughly about to help identify the correct requirement to trace.

 ### `req.id.sub_req`: Sub-requirements for high-level requirements